: A verbal put-down Tempts Fate

 - Lampshaded: "So...about those pigs, Charles..."

 - Invoked: Charles makes the comment because he wants to see flying pigs, and tempts fate in order to do so.

 - Exploited: Charles makes his comment, then when the winged pig comes by he catches it and shows it off as a freak show attraction for profit.

 - Defied: Charles cuts himself off the moment he's about to say the phrase, thinking he's going to be Tempting Fate.

 - Discussed: "Don't say that!
 You know the moment you say that, a flying pig will turn up!"

-- Conversed: "Yeah, yeah, and then the pigs start flying, Seen It a Million Times."
+- Conversed: "Yeah, yeah, and then the pigs start flying, seen it already."

 - Implied: The day after Charles says the phrase he sees on the news a report about a freak accident where a car crashed into a winged p- but Charles changes the channel before the reporter finishes.